Remember the Curse of Dimensionality: The Case of Goodness-of-Fit Testing in Arbitrary Dimension

 In our context, in the one-sample setting, this translates into assuming that the null distribution has support of low dimension.
 For example, it could be the uniform distribution on a surface.
 In that case, the chi-square test could be based on bins that partition the surface, and not much is different.
 Thus we focus the discussion on the more complex setting of two samples.

 We consider that setting under the assumption that distributions $F$ and $G$ have supports of low dimension.
-This leads to two emblematic situations: \bitem \item {\em Possibly distinct supports.} $F$ (resp.~$G$) is the uniform distribution on a compact set $S$ (resp.~$T$) of $\bbR^d$.
+This leads to two emblematic situations: \bitem \item {\em Possibly distinct supports.} Suppose $F$ (resp.~$G$) is the uniform distribution on a compact set $S$ (resp.~$T$) of $\bbR^d$.
 In this case, the goal is to test $S = T$ versus $\delta(S, T) \ge \eps$ for some given pseudo-metric on a given class of sets.
-For example, the class could be that of submanifolds of dimension $d_0$ (for some $d_0 \le d$, perhaps unknown), without boundary and reach $\ge r$ \citep{MR0110078} and $\delta$ could be the minimum separation between $S$ and $T$. \item {\em Same support.} $F$ and $G$ have densities $f$ and $g$ with respect to $\nu$, the uniform measure on a compact set $S$ in $\bbR^d$ of dimension $d_0 \le d$ (for some $d_0 \le d$, perhaps unknown).
+For example, the class could be that of submanifolds of dimension $d_0$ (for some $d_0 \le d$, perhaps unknown), without boundary and reach $\ge r$ \cite{MR0110078} and $\delta$ could be the minimum separation between $S$ and $T$. \item {\em Same support.} Suppose $F$ and $G$ have densities $f$ and $g$ with respect to $\nu$, the uniform measure on a compact set $S$ in $\bbR^d$ of dimension $d_0 \le d$ (for some $d_0 \le d$, perhaps unknown).